 Africans we adore

 Most people like flowers and trees.
 Very few like the Latin names for flowers.
 But I may be able to get you interested.
 Stick with me.
 If you wanted to name a tree, you would probably go with some interesting character of the tree, right?
-So a tree which smelled a bit after you cut it and which had reddish bark might be called red stinkwood.
-Or, if the fruit looked a bit like a plum and was found in Africa, call it African plum.
+So a tree which smelled a bit after you cut it and which had reddish wood might be called red stinkwood.
+Or, if the fruit looked a bit like a cherry and was found in Africa, call it African cherry.

 A botanist would name it after a species it appears related to.
 When Gustav Mann with explorer Richard Burton found a new species in the mountains of Cameroon during our Civil War, he shipped it back to William Hooker at Kew Gardens for classification.
 Hooker decided that the fruit looked similar to those in a genus called Pygeum.
 The name pygeum comes from a Greek word, πυγή, “rump, buttock”, because the two lobes of the fruit resemble the human gluteus maximus muscles.

 These pygeum fruits might be called callipygian if they are extremely good looking buttocks.
 Or they might be called steatopygian if they are extremely big.
 These are the names used to describe the hind end of humans.
 The earliest known human inhabitants of the area where red stinkwood grows (the Khoi or bushmen) just happen to often be extremely steatopygian.
 In fact they are so steatopygian that some were displayed like zoo animals in Europe in the 1800s.
-So that is why the African prune was initially classified as a species in the Pygeum genus.
-One can surmise that Hooker just had bottoms on his mind.
+So that is why the African cherry was initially classified as a species in the Pygeum genus.

 Gorillas love the fruit of Pygeum and it grows in the mid-altitude 3000-6000 mountain forests where gorillas like to hang out.